TikTok has not responded to the "eaten alive" mukbang video

 In China, mukbang clips of the "eating and drinking" style have become saturated.
 Eating strange foods, from live insects to animals that are banned from being eaten, has become a popular way to attract views among TikTokers and Vloggers in recent years.

-Faced with this reality, the country's regulatory authorities have begun to take drastic action.
+Faced with this situation, the country's regulatory authorities have begun to take drastic action.
 Typically, in September 2022, Wang Can, who had more than 560,000 followers on the video-sharing platform Douyin (the Chinese version of TikTok), was banned from the platform after posting a clip of himself eating a live wasp.

 Photo cut from Korean raw chicken feet mukbang video

-Even in its homeland of South Korea, the mukbang trend has also declined after more than 10 years of existence.
+Even in its homeland, South Korea, the mukbang trend has also declined after more than 10 years of existence.
 The case of a series of famous Korean food channels such as Boki, Tzuyang and Mbro being accused of deceiving fans by not publicly and transparently disclosing advertising content has caused a stir in public opinion.

 According to Yonhap, these channels with millions of followers received money to advertise fast food restaurants, but did not clearly show this in their eating clips.